 Similar reports of cell phones supposedly exploding, starting fires or electrocuting their users also made news in 2004, including:

 - In January 2004, a Malaysian man who napped on his bed while his cell recharged beside him was reportedly scalded across his buttocks by the remnants of the phone’s battery as the unit exploded.
 The 40-year-old electrician had put a new battery into his cell the week before.

-- In March 2004, a welder in Thailand was said to have suffered a severe electric shock when his cell phone exploded from having been brought into too close proximity to a high-voltage pole.
+- In March 2004, a welder in Thailand was said to have suffered a severe electric shock when his cell phone exploded from coming in close proximity to a high-voltage pole.
 The victim’s injuries were severe enough to necessitate his leg’s being amputated.

-Worldwide, a number of cells exploded in 2003, a great many of them Nokia phones.
-According to Nokia, third-party or counterfeit batteries were to blame: in each and every exploding phone case it investigated, the battery in question proved not to be original to the unit and not to have included industry-standard safety measures.
-It also found the vast majority of short circuits that led to these explosions were caused by the units’ having undergone traumatic events (such as being dropped) which jeopardized the integrity of poorly-manufactured batteries.
+Worldwide, a number of cells exploded the year prior, in 2003, a great many of them Nokia phones.
+According to Nokia, third-party or counterfeit batteries were to blame: In each and every exploding phone case it investigated, the battery in question proved not to be original to the unit and not to have included industry-standard safety measures.
+Nokia also found the vast majority of short circuits that led to these explosions were caused by the units having undergone traumatic events (such as being dropped) that jeopardized the integrity of poorly-manufactured batteries.

 The stories continued after that.
 In 2013, the Chinese news agency Xinhua reported that a 23-year-old woman from the Xinjiang region had been electrocuted when she took a call on iPhone 5 while it was being charged.
 Information about that case was scant and whether the incident actually took place as reported was not confirmed.